Nichrides/python-subdomain-generator/README.md

 Before using the script, you will need to install Python 3 and Sublist3r.
 Here's how to install the dependencies:
 Python 3

-### Installing Python 3
-To install Python 3, go to the Python website and download the appropriate version for your operating system.
-Follow the installation instructions provided by the installer.

-### Installing Sublist3r

-To install Sublist3r, you can use the following command:

-**pip install sublist3r**

-This will install Sublist3r and its dependencies.

 ### Usage

 To use the Subdomain Enumerator, follow these steps: